-- A. Role of the Title IX Coordinator - 1.
-The Title IX Coordinator and Co-coordinator are charged with: - a.
-Coordinating the College response to reports of misconduct under this procedure.
-The Title IX Coordinator and Co-coordinator do not serve as investigators, advisors or hearing officers in this process.
-They do not serve as advocates for either the complainant or the respondent.
-The Title IX Coordinator and Co-coordinator will explain to both parties the informal and formal processes outlined below and the provisions for confidentiality.
-Where appropriate, the Title IX Coordinator and Co-coordinator will provide to both parties information on options for obtaining advocacy, medical and counseling services, and making criminal reports, and will assist with providing information on other resources.
-The Title IX Coordinator and Co-coordinator will coordinate with other campus officials to take appropriate interim actions such as no contact orders, academic accommodations, and work assignments.
+Nancy Porfido is the Judicial Officer and Student Advocacy Coordinator and Title IX Coordinator for the College.
+She is available to anyone seeking additional information or wishing to file a complaint.
+Her office is located at the Mays Landing Campus, 5100 Black Horse Pike, Mays Landing, NJ 08330, G-Building, room 118; porfido@atlanticcape.edu; (609 advocates for either the complainant or the respondent.
+The Title IX Coordinator will explain to both parties the informal and formal processes outlined below and the provisions for confidentiality.
+Where appropriate, the Title IX Coordinator will provide to both parties information on options for obtaining advocacy, medical and counseling services, and making criminal reports, and will assist with providing information on other resources.
+The Title IX Coordinator will coordinate with other campus officials to take appropriate interim actions such as no contact orders, academic accommodations, and work assignments.